The multilayer architecture of the global input-output network and its properties: Network representation and methodology

-In the directed version, for every node $i$ in a layer $\alpha$, it is necessary to distinguish the incoming paths from all nodes in a layer $\beta$ to $i$ and the outgoing paths from $i$ to all nodes in a layer $\beta$.
-Hence, we define the \textit {receive (communicability) centrality} $\text{rc}_{i}^{[\alpha \leftarrow \beta]}$ and the \textit {broadcast (communicability) centrality} $\text{bc}_{i}^{[\alpha \rightarrow \beta]}$ in the binary version of the network as
+Exploiting the communicability matrix we can define suitable centrality measures for the nodes in the multilayer.
+In particular, in the directed version, for a node $i$ on layer $\alpha$, it is necessary to distinguish the incoming paths from all nodes in a layer $\beta$ to $i$ and the outgoing paths from $i$ to all nodes in a layer $\beta$.
+Hence, we define the \textit {receive (communicability) centrality} $\text{rc}_{i}^{[\alpha \leftarrow \beta]}$ and the \textit {broadcast (communicability) centrality} $\text{bc}_{i}^{[\alpha \rightarrow \beta]}$ as follows: